 A Georgia Tech researcher examines a component of a direct air capture system that employs carbon fiber strands.
-Photo courtesy of Georgia Tech. of sustainability, regulatory frameworks must be adopted globally to hold companies accountable for their environmental claims.
+Photo courtesy of Georgia Tech.

 THE ROAD AHEAD.
-The future of Al in sustainability will require a multifaceted approach.
+The future of AI in sustainability will require a multifaceted approach.
 Lawmakers must establish standardized procedures for measuring Al's environmental impact and implement regulations that mandate transparency in emissions reporting.
 Moreover, innovation must continue to push the boundaries of energy-efficient AI algorithms and greener data centers, with a shift toward renewable energy as a critical component of this transition.

 Planners can help shape how Al technologies are integrated into communities to promote sustainability and community well-being.
 Rather than using AI simply for its own sake, planners must align its use with environmental and community objectives to deliver real, measurable value.
 Beyond regulating data centers, planners can integrate AI tools into broader planning efforts, such as optimizing traffic management, reducing emissions, and enhancing environmental monitoring.
 Planners can also work with communities to weigh the benefits and trade-offs of AI applications, ensuring these technologies serve both environmental objectives and local needs.
 By guiding the responsible and purposeful adoption of Al, planners can ensure that technological innovation goes hand in hand with sustainable urban development.

-LEARN AND WATCH ACT NOW The Evolving Needs of Public Spaces
+The Evolving Needs of Public Spaces

 The pet industry is booming, with the global market expected to reach nearly \$500 billion by 2030; the U.S. now has more households with pets than with children.
 Photo by fotografixx/E+/Getty Images.

 Even before the COVID-19 pandemic caused the temporary closure of communal spaces across the country, the number of "third places"-the places between home and work where people encounter others in social spaces-had been in decline.
 But some cities are reimagining how public spaces can adapt.
 From the repurposing of traditional locales to the creation of new ones in a digital landscape, the ways in which people are interacting (or not) with their environment and each other continue to change.